chef/chef-web-docs/chef_master/source/setup_visibility_chef_automate.rst

 Save the file and run ``chef-server-ctl reconfigure`` to complete the process.

-Chef Servers 12.14.x and later, channel the token setting through our Veil secrets library because the token is considered a secret and, as such, cannot appear in /etc/opscode/chef-server.rb.
-On Chef Servers 12.14.x and later, you must make the following to change the data collector token:
+Chef Server versions 12.14 and later, channel the token setting through our Veil secrets library because the token is considered a secret and, as such, cannot appear in ``/etc/opscode/chef-server.rb``.
+On Chef Server versions 12.14 and above, you must make the following to change the data collector token:

 .. code-block:: ruby